LeetCard: AI-powered Flashcard

 Competitive analysis, user journey mapping, and interviews revealed major challenges in how developers track and review LeetCode problems.
 Spreadsheets and notes are inefficient for quick recall and disrupts learning.
 Additionally, studying is restricted to desktop access, limiting flexibility.
 These insights shaped the core design features to enhance accessibility, recall efficiency, and engagement.

-- Instead of manually selecting problems to review, a quiz-like recall mode can surface problems dynamically, reducing decision fatigue
+Instead of manually selecting problems to review, a quiz-like recall mode can surface problems dynamically, reducing decision fatigue.
+Spaced repetition can help reinforce weaker areas by resurfacing problems strategically.

 Prototypes and Navigation Design